Avisa Partners: Julien Fomenta Rosat

 In June 2022, Julien Fomenta Rosat (a pseudonym) published a description in Fakir of how, starting in 2015, he had ghostwritten 595 articles on economics, energy geopolitics, renewable energy, health advice, glyphosate, and as a legal expert and risk auditor, based on no research or expertise in the subjects, for iStrat known under an alternative name, Maelstrom Media.
 His ghostwritten articles were mostly published under fake names.
 Some were signed by politicians or company executives.
 Pay rates started at per article and successively increased to to per article after a few years.
 On the topic of glyphosate, Rosat was commissioned to write articles in favour of glyphosate and discrediting the International Agency for Research on Cancer.

 IStrat hid its true name and its employees' names from Rosat.
 Rosat stated that he felt more and more uncomfortable with his ghostwriting.
-He investigated his employer and found JDN's 2015 article on iStrat, and inferred that "MM", to which he addressed the invoices for his ghostwritten articles, was iStrat/Maelstrom Media.
+He investigated his employer and found JDNs 2015 article on iStrat, and inferred that "MM", to which he addressed the invoices for his ghostwritten articles, was iStrat/Maelstrom Media.
 Rosat's employer requested him to prepare an article attacking journalist François Ruffin, known for directing the film Merci patron!, critical of the French businessman Bernard Arnault.
 Rosat cooperated with Fakir, founded by Ruffin, letting Fakir ghostwrite the article attacking Ruffin.
 The article was published under the pseudonym "Kevin, political writer" with a photo from an image bank.
 Rosat compared an identity number on the invoice for the article with identity numbers on previous articles he had written for iStrat, and inferred that the client ordering the article attacking Ruffin was likely to be Arnault.

 Rosat quit his work for iStrat/Maelstrom Media at the end of 2021, when he talked to journalist Sylvain Pak about his ghostwriting for the firm.